spmedia/Threat-Actor-Usernames-Scrape/README.md

 **[forum_users_patched.txt](https://github.com/spmedia/CTI-Stuffs/blob/main/forum_users_patched.txt)**

-Usernames that have be en scraped from the Patched forum - some skid forum.
+Usernames that have been scraped from the Patched forum - its some basic run of the mill skid forum.

 Usernames gathered from posted threads.